Transitional Justice

 Authors: Jamil S. Scott, Daniel Solomon, and Kelebogile Zvobgo

-• Read a related article from June 2019 in The Conversation
+Read a related article from June 2019 in The Conversation

 This article brings transitional justice scholarship to bear on the case of racial violence in the United States.
 We investigate how knowledge of racial terror lynchings shapes Black Americans’ support for symbolic and material transitional justice measures.
 We administer a survey with an embedded experiment to Black residents in Maryland, a US transitional justice pioneer.
 We provide select respondents with information about historical lynching violence and find that they are more likely to support symbolic transitional justice (e.g., apologies and memorial markers) than individuals presented with information on contemporary police killings.
 Regarding material transitional justice (e.g., monetary reparations and community projects), we find no significant differences between groups.
 Linked fate excepted, we do not find that key aspects of Black identity and the Black American experience (i.e., historical knowledge, police contact, church involvement and Black nationalist beliefs) moderate transitional justice attitudes.
 Our work indicates the promise and limits of information campaigns to mobilize support for transitional justice.

-(2024) "Producing Truth: Public Memory Projects in Post-Violence Societies"
+(2024) "Producing Truth: Public Memory Projects in Post-Violence Societies."Human Rights Quarterly 46(2): 207–233.

 Authors: Alexandra Byrne,** Bilen Zerie,** and Kelebogile Zvobgo

 How do societies remember historical political violence?
-We draw on an original dataset of nearly 200 memorialization projects proposed by truth commissions in 28 post-violence countries, from 1970 to 2018.
+We draw on an original dataset of more than 150 memorialization projects proposed by truth commissions in 28 post-violence countries, from 1970 to 2018.
 These projects include the removal of monuments, installation of museums, inauguration of national days of remembrance, and more.
 Truth commission recommendations data allows us to not only consider memory sites once established, but also to examine blueprints for the types of memory that could have been made.
 We develop a typology and inductively generate a theory of the political contests and conflicts that different memory projects are likely to trigger—contests and conflicts that we expect influence the likelihood of project initiation and completion.
 We conduct an initial probe of the theory using our new data.
 In so doing, we offer the first systematic, global study of setting and implementing the memorialization agenda in post-violence societies.

 "Performing Truth?
 Examining Transitional Justice Practice in West Africa"